 I am back from a week off practicing for a Halloween concert.
 I play percussion in a Concert Band.
 We had a great time!

 Before I start the article on Election Campaign Finance Technology I want to have the definition of Democracy understood with certainty.
 There is some confusion on the definition of Democracy.
 There is confusion between a Democracy and a Republic.
 There really isn’t much difference between the two except in a Democracy you have “equal rights for all citizens.”
 They can be the same or they can be slightly different.
 The main deference is that in a Democracy we have a political or social system of equality, “all men are created equal.”
 The political system in America is a Democratic Republic.
 The definitions for both words were studied in several dictionaries.
+People can check out OT security services if they need financial security

 The following definitions are from the Random House Dictionary of the English Language.